 1. Fill Gaps in Your Buyer’s Journey

-First of all, unless you’re a new business you likely have a certain amount of traffic coming to your site every month.
+First of all, unless you’re a new business, you likely have a certain amount of traffic coming to your site every month.
 The vast majority of that traffic will NOT be ready to buy from your company upon arrival.

-However, you can create content to introduce awareness-stage visitors to the benefits of doing business with a company like yours or educated consideration-stage buyers on why your products is the best choice to solve their particular problem.
+However, you can create content to introduce awareness-stage visitors to the benefits of doing business with a company like yours or educated consideration-stage buyers on why your products are the best choice to solve their particular problem.

 For example, if your organization sells travel insurance, you could create a guide on the “Top 10 Ways to Plan the Perfect Vacation” and include travel insurance as one of the tips.